 Changes in the barn and on the road.

 Many horse show managers have been working tirelessly to accommodate the new guidelines.
 These changes require a lot of adapting to the new normal showing routines.
 For one, all exhibitors, trainers, and grooms must wear masks when on the ground.
-Social distancing must be practiced between competitors and their teams, allotted times are listed for divisions, the number of people who can be at the ring with each horse are limited, and the largest change, no spectators allowed.
+Competitors and their teams must practice social distancing, each division has allotted times, there is a set limit to the number of people who can be at the ring with each horse, and the largest change, no spectators are allowed.

 I’m sure that every show horse has enjoyed their newfound “down time” during the pandemic.
-Everyone’s downtime has differed state to state, depending on each governor’s pandemic policy.
-Some horse businesses were shut down completely and relied on staff to exercise and turnout all of the horses.
+Everyone’s downtime has differed from state to state, depending on each governor’s pandemic policy.
+Some horse businesses were shut down completely and relied on staff to exercise and turn out all of the horses.
 Whilst other barns were able to operate by appointments.
 The grooms met the owners in the ring with their horses fully tacked and ready to go.
 Some states had lighter restrictions.
-Barns may have been required to stay home and not travel, but they could continue with business as usual.
+Some states required barns to stay home and not travel, but they could continue with business as usual.

 Should we go to a horse show?